bobbyjudd/rexgen_direct/README.md

     python manage.py runserver

+Go to ```http://localhost:8000/visualize/test``` in a browser to use the interactive visualization tool on the test dataset predictions
-Go to ```http://localhost:8000/visualize/custom``` in a browser to use the interactive visualization tool on the custom dataset predictions
+Go to ```http://localhost:8000/visualize/validation``` in a browser to use the interactive visualization tool on the validation dataset predictions